Skip to main content

 The format for these components is:

-• Pubs Public inputs: The risc0's Journal serialized by bincode::serialize.
+• Pubs Public inputs: The risc0's Journal::bytes.

 • Vk Verification key: a bytes array of length 32; the conversion from a risc0 image_id (an integer array of length 8) must be big-endian.